Tag:national trust

 grand staircases abound

-Upstairs is Mr. Austin’s bedroom and dressing room, across the hall from Mrs. Austins bedroom and dressing room, then guest bedrooms, bathroom, and further down the back stairs to the servant’s rooms and quarters.
+Upstairs, there is Mr. Austin’s bedroom and dressing room, across the hall from Mrs. Austin’s bedroom and dressing room.
+Then there are guest bedrooms and a bathroom, and further down the back stairs are the servant’s rooms and quarters.

 barwon park mansion